United States labor law: Labor unions

 Beyond members rights within a labor union, the most controversial issue has been how people become members in unions.
 This affects union membership numbers, and whether labor rights are promoted or suppressed in democratic politics.
 Historically, unions made collective agreements with employers that all new workers would have to join the union.
 This was to prevent employers trying to dilute and divide union support, and ultimately refuse to improve wages and conditions in collective bargaining.
-However, after the Taft-Hartley Act 1947, the National Labor Relations Act of 1935 § 158(a)(3) was amended to ban employers from refusing to hire a non-union employee.
+However, after the Taft–Hartley Act of 1947, the National Labor Relations Act of 1935 § 158(a)(3) was amended to ban employers from refusing to hire a non-union employee.
 An employee can be required to join the union (if such a collective agreement is in place) after 30 days.
 But § 164(b) was added to codify a right of states to pass so called "right to work laws" that prohibit unions making collective agreements to register all workers as union members, or collect fees for the service of collective bargaining.
 Over time, as more states with Republican governments passed laws restricting union membership agreements, there has been a significant decline of union density.
 Unions have not, however, yet experimented with agreements to automatically enroll employees in unions with a right to opt out.
-In Machinists v Street, a majority of the US Supreme Court, against three dissenting justices, held that the First Amendment precluded making an employee become a union member against their will, but it would be lawful to collect fees to reflect the benefits from collective bargaining: fees could not be used for spending on political activities without the member's consent.
+In International Ass'n of Machinists v.
+Street, a majority of the US Supreme Court, against three dissenting justices, held that the First Amendment precluded making an employee become a union member against their will, but it would be lawful to collect fees to reflect the benefits from collective bargaining: fees could not be used for spending on political activities without the member's consent.
 Unions have always been entitled to publicly campaign for members of Congress or presidential candidates that support labor rights.
-But the urgency of political spending was raised when in 1976 Buckley v Valeo decided, over powerful dissents of White J and Marshall J, that candidates could spend unlimited money on their own political campaign, and then in First National Bank of Boston v.
+But the urgency of political spending was raised when in 1976 Buckley v.
+Valeo decided, over powerful dissents of White J and Marshall J, that candidates could spend unlimited money on their own political campaign, and then in First National Bank of Boston v.
 Bellotti, that corporations could engage in election spending.
-In 2010, over four dissenting justices, Citizens United v FEC held there could be essentially no limits to corporate spending.
+In 2010, over four dissenting justices, Citizens United v.
+FEC held there could be essentially no limits to corporate spending.
 By contrast, every other democratic country caps spending (usually as well as regulating donations) as the original Federal Election Campaign Act of 1971 had intended to do.
-A unanimous court held in Abood v Detroit School Board that union security agreements to collect fees from non-members were also allowed in the public sector.
-However, in Harris v Quinn five US Supreme Court judges reversed this ruling apparently banning public sector union security agreements, and were about to do the same for all unions in Friedrichs v California Teachers Association until Scalia J died, halting an anti-labor majority on the Supreme Court.
-In 2018, Janus v AFSCME the Supreme Court held by 5 to 4 that collecting mandatory union fees from public sector employees violated the First Amendment.
+A unanimous court held in Abood v.
+Detroit Board of Education that union security agreements to collect fees from non-members were also allowed in the public sector.
+However, in Harris v.
+Quinn five US Supreme Court judges reversed this ruling apparently banning public sector union security agreements, and were about to do the same for all unions in Friedrichs v.
+California Teachers Association until Scalia J died, halting an anti-labor majority on the Supreme Court.
+In 2018, Janus v.
+AFSCME the Supreme Court held by 5 to 4 that collecting mandatory union fees from public sector employees violated the First Amendment.
 The dissenting judges argued that union fees merely paid for benefits of collective bargaining that non-members otherwise received for free.
 These factors led campaign finance reform to be one of the most important issues in the 2016 US Presidential election, for the future of the labor movement, and democratic life.